learningequality/ricecooker/README.md

 * **Initializing the Channel**

-	In order for the rice cooker to run properly, you must include a `create_channel` method in your target py file that returns a Channel model.
+	In order for the rice cooker to run properly, you must include a `create_channel` method in your target py file that returns a ChannelNode model.
 This function will be responsible for building a tree based on `ricecooker.classes`.

-	Start by importing `Channel` from `ricecooker.classes.nodes` and create a Channel model.
-The Channel model has the following fields:
+	Start by importing `ChannelNode` from `ricecooker.classes.nodes` and create a ChannelNode model.
+The ChannelNode model has the following fields:

     - source_id (str): channel's unique id